- Try to sell your home.

 A mortgage company may ask you to do a deed in lieu of foreclosure which means that you sign a deed transferring your interest in your home to the mortgage company.
 There may be some valid reasons to do this.
-However, in most cases there is no direct benefit to you in doing this.
-You should consult an attorney before you sign such a deed to determine if it is the appropriate course of action for you.
+However, in most cases, there is no direct benefit to you in doing this.
+Consult an attorney before you sign such a deed to determine the appropriate course of action for you.

 When must I leave my home?

 You can always voluntarily leave your home at any time.
 If you do, notify your mortgage company so they can go in and secure your home.
 Absent a voluntary surrender, a mortgage company cannot force you to leave your home without filing a foreclosure complaint in Court against you, obtaining a foreclosure judgment against you, and allowing the 90 day redemption period to expire.